jackson-mumper/jackson-mumper.github.io/dsm_trees/dsm_trees.md

 Our analysis only used OSM layers of tree point data and forest polygon data to account for riparian vegetation.
 However, the presence of other types of land cover, such as parks, cemeteries, or wetlands, may also either contain trees or contribute to lower rates of flooding in a given area.
 This analysis could be further improved through assessing the ability of different types of land cover to contribute to flood resilience and adding these layers to our model.

 Due to the open source nature of OSM, there are also limitations to the accuracy and precision of the river data.
-The rivers and streams in OSM did not always correspond with flooding, and sometimes streams were disconnected from the rest of the river network.
+The rivers and streams in OSM did not always correspond with flood risk, and sometimes streams were disconnected from the rest of the river network.
 In addition, while ward boundaries often followed rivers, the specific boundaries were rarely a perfect representation of the river centerline.
 For most analyses this wouldn’t make a difference, but when looking using riparian buffers as refined as 50 meters, this can make a big difference in the end results.

 This was also apparent in OSM’s tree data.
 Locations of individual trees were not collected from each ward.
 Much of the study area had a forest polygon layer, but not the tree points layer.
 We originally sought to exclude wards without trees from the analysis by ignoring wards with no riparian trees, but because these wards still did have forest data, they ended up with an undercounted presence of trees.